aloftdata/globam.science/pages/irac-2022-abstracts.md

 CROW was jointly developed by the Research Institute for Nature and Forest (INBO) and the Royal Meteorological Institute of Belgium (RMI) in collaboration with the Royal Belgian Institute for Natural Sciences (RBINS), with financial support from the Belgian Science Policy Office (BelSPO valorisation project CROW).
 It is deployed at <https://www.meteo.be/birddetection> to show bird migration in real time across the Benelux.
 We are planning to deploy it for data in the ENRAM data repository (<https://enram.github.io/data-repository/>) as well.

 {: id="evts"}
-#### Aloft and On the Ground: Do Bird Radar data and Constant Effort Bird Ringing Data of Migrants in Eilat, Israel, correlate?
+#### Aloft and on the ground: do bird radar data and constant effort bird ringing data of migrants in Eilat, Israel, correlate?

 **Tsafra Evra**, Inbal Schekler, Noam Weiss, David Troupin, Nir Sapir